 Data: One Explicit Text File

-The text demos are intentionally built around a single UTF-8 text file.
+The text examples use a single UTF-8 text file.
 In the default setup, the

 download script places Tiny Shakespeare under data/real/text/, and the Lean example fails loudly